Whole Grains 101 (A Complete List & How Much)

 - substitute half the white flour with whole wheat flour in your regular recipes for cookies, muffins, quick breads and pancakes

 - add brown rice, wild rice or barley in your vegetable soup

 - snack on popcorn instead of chips on movie nights

 When determining if a packaged food product contains whole grain or not, look for the word “whole” in the ingredient list.
-Also look for the Whole Grain Stamp (see above examples).
-A “good source” stamp contains at least 1/2 serving of whole grains while an “excellent source” contains at least 1 serving of whole grains.
+Also look for the Whole Grain Stamps.
+A “100%” stamp means all grains in the product are whole, while a “50%” stamp contains half.

 Alumni: University of British Columbia – Gloria Tsang is the author of 6 books and the founder of HealthCastle.com, the largest online nutrition network run by registered dietitians.
 Her work has appeared in major national publications, and she is a regularly featured nutrition expert for media outlets across the country.
 The Huffington Post named her one of its Top 20 Nutrition Experts on Twitter.
 Gloria’s articles have appeared on various media such as Reuters, NBC & ABC affiliates, The Chicago Sun-Times, Reader’s Digest Canada, iVillage and USA Today.